chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_example.rst

      provider "opscode_mysql"
    end

-This resource will execute the ``action :create do`` block in the provider (above) and would create a |mysql| database called "database".
+This resource will execute the ``action :create do`` block in the provider (similar to the preceding example) and would create a |mysql| database called "database".